Iterative Vision-and-Language Navigation: Methods

 \subsection{VLN-CE Baseline Agents}

 The Cross-Modal Attention (CMA) agent defined in VLN-CE \cite{krantz_vlnce_2020} is a common baseline in recent works \cite{irshad2021hierarchical, irshad2022sasra, krantz2021waypoint, hong2022bridging, georgakis2022cm2, chen2021topological}.
-CMA is an end-to-end recurrent model that maps an egocentric RGBD observation, textual instruction, and the previous predicted action to a distribution over discrete low-level actions of \action{TURN-LEFT}, \action{TURN-RIGHT}, \action{MOVE-FORWARD}, and \action{STOP}.
-To track history during an episode, CMA has a two-GRU structure; one GRU tracks RGBD embeddings over time and the other is a general state encoder from which the action distribution is directly predicted.
+CMA is an end-to-end recurrent model that observes RGBD, the instruction, and the previous action to predict an action from \action{TURN-LEFT}, \action{TURN-RIGHT}, \action{MOVE-FORWARD}, and \action{STOP}.
+CMA has a two-GRU structure to track episodic history; one tracks vision and the other tracks general state from which the action is predicted.